You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 You take out your phone.
 Google “ice cream near me” and are met with a list of locations for the closest ice cream shops in the area.

 Being able to quickly find the location of any business near you is a huge convenience that is easy to take for granted.
-And it’s all thanks to those businesses signing up for a Google Business Profile (formerly known as Google My Business).
+And it’s all thanks to those businesses setting up a Google Business Profile.

 The following steps for how to improve your local SEO are key for making sure your Google Business Profile ranks above the rest.